-Stephen B. Shepard was the Founding Dean of the CUNY Graduate School of Journalism from 2005 to 2013; he remains a University Professor.
+Stephen B. Shepard was the Founding Dean of the Craig Newmark Graduate School of Journalism at CUNY from 2005 to 2013.
 From 1984 to 2005, he was editor-in-chief of BusinessWeek, the largest business magazine in the world.
 Prior to that, he was senior editor for national affairs at Newsweek and editor of the Saturday Review.

 An adjunct professor at the Columbia University Graduate School of Journalism from 1971 to 1976, he co-founded the school’s prestigious Knight-Bagehot Fellowship in Economic and Business Journalism, serving as its first director.
 He was president of the American Society of Magazine Editors from 1992 to 1994.
 In 1999, Mr. Shepard was inducted into the American Society of Magazine Editors Hall of Fame and received the Gerald Loeb Foundation Lifetime Achievement Award for business journalism.
 In 2000, he received the Henry Johnson Fisher Award, the magazine publishing industry’s highest honor.
 And in 2003, he won the President’s Award from the Overseas Press Club.